PrepMod: Deployment

 In September 2020, Massachusetts became the first US state to adopt PrepMod for deployment of COVID-19 vaccines.
-As of February 2021 It has since been used by 27 states in the USA, including California, West Virginia, and Pennsylvania.
+As of February 2021 It has since been used by 27 states in the US, including California, West Virginia, and Pennsylvania.

 People in West Virginia and Pennsylvania have shared a COVID-19 vaccine registration link to those not yet eligible for vaccination, even though it was not meant to be shared.

 Intellectual property litigation

-Tiffany Tate, Executive Director of Maryland Partnership for Prevention and creator of PrepMod, is seeking damages after she believes the Centers for Disease Control and Prevention and Deloitte copied ideas from PrepMod and implemented them in their own Vaccine Administration Management System (VAMS).
+Tiffany Tate, executive director of Maryland Partnership for Prevention and creator of PrepMod, is seeking damages from the Centers for Disease Control and Prevention and Deloitte.
+Tate alleges the two organizations copied ideas from PrepMod and implemented them in their own Vaccine Administration Management System (VAMS) following a March 2020 presentation to the groups, along with the American Immunization Registry Association (AIRA).